FilippoLeone/datasetto/ops/README.md

 - When no `transport` query parameter is supplied the client automatically adds both UDP and TCP variants, so you only need to list each host once.

-Always rebuild the `client` image after changing these values.
+Always rebuild the `client` image after changing these values so the generated SDP advertises your TURN relay.
+After deployment, open `chrome://webrtc-internals` (or Firefox `about:webrtc`) during a call and confirm that `relay` candidates appear and selected ICE servers reference your TURN hostname.

+> **Tuning:** The voice service honours `VITE_VOICE_OPUS_*` variables for bitrate/PTIME defaults.
+Stick with the provided conservative speech profile (64 kbps mono, 20 ms packets) unless you need stereo music streams; higher bitrates demand more TURN bandwidth.